AI Hub

 - All enabled: the assistant can use all available platform skills

-- Custom: the assistant can use only the skills you select
+- Selected: the assistant can use only the skills you select

 This helps you tailor the assistant to different user groups or use cases.
 For example, one assistant can have a limited skill set for general business users, while another can expose a broader set of capabilities for advanced users.